Which Startup Funding Options Fit Your Stage and Growth Goals

 5. Series C: Major Growth Initiatives

 Series C funding is typically used for major growth initiatives, such as entering international markets, acquiring competitors, or launching new product lines.
-The average raise for this stage is around $60 million.
+For late-stage startups, the average Series C funding round in 2024 is $50 million.
+This benchmark stems from recent deal data.
+Knowing this prepares founders for realistic investor expectations as they approach advanced stages.

 At this point, investors expect startups to have a well-established market presence, robust revenue streams, and a clear strategy for scaling further.
 The focus shifts to long-term growth and preparing for potential IPOs or acquisitions.